cc-ai/FloodDatasets-ClimateScience/Readme.md

 [`coastal-flooding`](https://github.com/cc-ai/Flood-datasets-climatescience/tree/master/coastal-flooding) contains links to the datasets and codes to read the files

-[`river-flooding`](https://github.com/cc-ai/Flood-datasets-climatescience/tree/master/River-flooding) links to the datasets and codes to read the files
+[`river-flooding`](https://github.com/cc-ai/Flood-datasets-climatescience/tree/master/River-flooding) contains links to the datasets and codes to read the files

 ## Dependencies